 - Warning Time before Violation: You can define when the warning time kicks in before each Violation.
 A ticket in warning state has color coding and notifications (see below).

 - Pause on Company Holidays: You have the option to “pause”, or stop calculating time against your SLA’s on Company Holidays.
 These Holidays are defined in your TeamSupport Calendar.
 Holidays are defined as an entire day.
 If you choose to pause on Company Holidays, your SLA’s will resume counting on the following day where it left off.

-- Pause on Specific Dates: Similar to pausing on a day listed as a Company Holiday, you may choose an other specific date to Pause
+- Pause on Specific Dates: Similar to pausing on a day listed as a Company Holiday, you may choose another specific date to Pause the SLA.

 - Violation Times: We can define the SLA based on the following criteria:

-- The time since initial response: This defines how quickly you must take the first action on a ticket – Typically this is something as simple as an acknowledgment that the ticket has been received.
+- Time until initial response This defines how quickly you must take the first action on a ticket – Typically this is something as simple as an acknowledgment that the ticket has been received.
 The initial response is satisfied by a public action by default.
-However, there is a My Company admin setting that will allow private actions to also satisfy SLA first reponse.
+However, there is a My Company admin setting that will allow private actions to also satisfy SLA first response.

-- Time until closed: Perhaps the most important metric that the customer cares about – How long do they have to wait until the issue has been resolved.
+- Time until Closing: Perhaps the most important metric that the customer cares about – How long do they have to wait until the issue has been resolved.

 - Notification Options: Notifications of SLA warnings and violations are sent via Email and color coding is used on the user interface.
 Choose to whom notifications are sent to (users and/or groups) and when they are sent for warnings and violations.
 For example, for “High” severity Support tickets, you may want to send out emails for warnings and violations to assigned User and Group.
 However, for “Low” severity Feature Requests, you may only want to send out email notifications to assigned Users only for Violations only.
 Please Note: Group Notifications may be turned off on the User level.
 If a User has “Receive Unassigned or Assigned Group Notifications” set to “No”, they may not receive SLA notifications.